benshidanny11/tugeraneyo/README.md

 # tugeraneyo
-It connects passengers and drivers
+- It connects passengers and drivers.<br>
-The link for app download is gonna be provided very soon
+* The link for app download is gonna be provided very soon.